 Remove shark-related products, including fins, from the menus of all Traditional Chinese Restaurants/Food Outlets, unless the products are proven to be from a sustainable source

-One of the objectives of the current petition is to let the HONG KONG catering industry understand concerns regarding shark fin-related product.
+One of the objectives of the current petition is to let the Hong Kong catering industry understand concerns regarding shark fin-related product.
 The petition so far has received 826 signatures.
 Please sign the petition now to persuade all restaurants to remove shark-related products from menus.

 Save Hong Kong Trail

-The identity of the landlord of 27 Lugard Road, the proposed development site for a new hotel, was revealed by the media recently to be Chan Tin-sang, a textile merchant, ABHK plans to meet the landlord to express the community’s views about potential congestion on the popular Peak walkway to him directly.
+The identity of the landlord of 27 Lugard Road, the proposed development site for a new hotel, was revealed by the media recently to be Chan Tin-sang, a textile merchant.
+ABHK plans to meet the landlord to express the community’s views about potential congestion on the popular Peak walkway to him directly.

-Site up date - Introducing a streamlined signing procedure!
+Site update – Introducing a streamlined signing procedure!

 We recently released a new feature that makes signing petitions even easier – in just 3 clicks.

 When we first launched Support HK, the signing process involved creating an account and verifying an e-mail address before the signature was complete.
-It took 4 mouse clicks to finish the process Feedback received from users, however, indicated that a more streamlined procedure was preferred.
+It took 4 mouse clicks to finish the process Feedback received from users; however, users indicated that a more streamlined procedure was preferred.
 Taking account of these views, we have modified the ‘sign a petition’ process as follows:

 To sign a petition, click the “SIGN NOW” button, and enter your name, email address and country of residence.
 You will also be asked if you wish to receive emails from Support HK or the petition organiser.
 It is not required that you check these boxes.

 Once you have entered the information, click “Sign petition”.
-If you're a first time user of the site, by signing a petition the site will create an account for you.
+If you’re a first time user of the site, by signing a petition the site will create an account for you.
 You will receive an email within a few minutes asking you to click on a link to verify your email address.
-Click on the link in the email (or cut and paste in into your web browser).
+Click on the link in the email (or cut and paste it into your web browser).
 In this email, a login password is included for future use.